MashaKujou/DIT2ndYear/README.md

 # DIT2ndYear

+# PLEASE FIX THIS CODE (it's basically done you only need to put some codes)

 Hello I am Marc an Student of DIT 2nd Year in College of Saint Amatiel

 FINAL PROJECT FOR DIT